Chapter 2 - Tests, loops and functions#

 print("Hello, World!")

 • Loops can be used to define lists and arrays.
-Run the following script:
+Run the following code:

 Examine the output carefully.
 Do you understand what happens?